 A few common questions that I get: How does Amazon Web Services bill for services?
-How do I understand my AWS
+How do I understand my AWS bill?

 The good news is that AWS does a pretty good job with billing.
 AWS tracks your usage and generates bills with enough detail, or even summary information, that you can see what's going on.
 In fact, if I get any AWS billing complaints, it's usually about AWS providing too much detail.
 However, everyone needs to understand that usage-based billing is a part of cloud computing.
 Getting comfortable with your billing operations is just a part of the game.